hashicorp/katakoda/consul-hcs-azure/step1.md

 ### Install the HCS on Azure extension

-Click below to install the HCS on Azure extension for the Azure CLI.
+Click below to install the HCS Azure CLI extension.
-This extension is required to manage HCS on Azure from the command line.
+This is required to manage HCS on Azure from the command line.

 `az extension add --source https://releases.hashicorp.com/hcs/0.3.0/hcs-0.3.0-py2.py3-none-any.whl`{{execute T1}}

-Click below to when prompted to confirm installation.
+Click below when prompted.

 `y`{{execute T1}}

 ### Personalize Your Environment

-Now, open `personalize.sh`{{open}}, and **set your username and login secret** on lines 1 and 2.
-The following diagram illustrates the starting state of your environment
+This diagram shows the starting state of your environment:

 ![Personal Sandbox](./assets/starting_point.png)

+Open `personalize.sh`{{open}} and **set your username, login secret, and tenant id** on lines 1-3.

-The script will login you into your personal Azure sandbox, and set environment variables required to ensure you are interracting with your own sandboxed environment.
+The script will login you into Azure, and set environment variables to ensure you are connected to your own sandbox.

 `bash personalize.sh`{{execute T1}}